Unsupervised and Supervised Principal Component Analysis: Tutorial: Introduction

 Assume we have a dataset of \textit{instances} or \textit{data points} $\{(\b{x}_i, \b{y}_i)\}_{i=1}^n$ with sample size $n$ and dimensionality $\b{x}_i \in \mathbb{R}^d$ and $\b{y}_i \in \mathbb{R}^\ell$.
 The $\{\b{x}_i\}_{i=1}^n$ are the input data to the model and the $\{\b{y}_i\}_{i=1}^n$ are the observations (labels).
 We define $\mathbb{R}^{d \times n} \ni \b{X} := [\b{x}_1, \dots, \b{x}_n]$ and $\mathbb{R}^{\ell \times n} \ni \b{Y} := [\b{y}_1, \dots, \b{y}_n]$.
 We can also have an out-of-sample data point, $\b{x}_t \in \mathbb{R}^d$, which is not in the training set.
 If there are $n_t$ out-of-sample data points, $\{\b{x}_{t,i}\}_1^{n_t}$, we define $\mathbb{R}^{d \times n_t} \ni \b{X}_t := [\b{x}_{t,1}, \dots, \b{x}_{t,n_t}]$.
 Usually, the data points exist on a subspace or sub-manifold.
 Subspace or manifold learning tries to learn this sub-manifold \cite{ghojogh2019feature}.

-Principal Component Analysis (PCA) \cite{jolliffe2011principal} is a very well-known and fundamental linear method for subspace and manifold learning \cite{friedman2001elements}.
-This method, which is also used for feature extraction \cite{ghojogh2019feature}, was first proposed by \cite{pearson1901liii}.
-In order to learn a nonlinear sub-manifold, kernel PCA was proposed, first by \cite{scholkopf1997kernel,scholkopf1998nonlinear}, which maps the data to high dimensional feature space hoping to fall on a linear manifold in that space.
+Principal Component Analysis (PCA) \cite{jolliffe2011principal} is a very well-known and fundamental linear method for subspace learning and dimensionality reduction \cite{friedman2001elements}.
+This method, which is also used for feature extraction \cite{ghojogh2019feature}, was first proposed by Pearson in 1901 \cite{pearson1901liii}.
+In order to learn a nonlinear sub-manifold, kernel PCA was proposed by \cite{scholkopf1997kernel,scholkopf1998nonlinear}.
+It maps the data to high dimensional feature space hoping to fall on a linear manifold in that space.

-The PCA and kernel PCA are unsupervised methods for subspace learning.
+PCA and kernel PCA are unsupervised methods for subspace learning.
 To use the class labels in PCA, supervised PCA was proposed \cite{bair2006prediction} which scores the features of the $\b{X}$ and reduces the features before applying PCA.
 This type of SPCA were mostly used in bioinformatics \cite{ma2011principal}.

-Afterwards, another type of SPCA \cite{barshan2011supervised} was proposed which has a very solid theory and PCA is really a special case of it when we the labels are not used.
+Afterwards, another type of SPCA \cite{barshan2011supervised} was proposed which has a very solid theory and PCA is actually a special case of it when we the labels are not used.
 This SPCA also has dual and kernel SPCA.
+It is noteworthy that parametric PCA \cite{levada2020parametric} has also been proposed recently.

-The PCA and SPCA have had many applications for example eigenfaces \cite{turk1991eigenfaces,turk1991face} and kernel eigenfaces \cite{yang2000face} for face recognition and detecting orientation of image using PCA \cite{mohammadzade2017critical}.
+PCA and SPCA have had many applications for example eigenfaces \cite{turk1991eigenfaces,turk1991face} and kernel eigenfaces \cite{yang2000face} for face recognition and detecting orientation of image using PCA \cite{mohammadzade2017critical}.
 There exist many other applications of PCA and SPCA in the literature.
 In this paper, we explain the theory of PCA, kernel SPCA, SPCA, and kernel SPCA and provide some simulations for verifying the theory in practice.